TheRealDax/multi-api/README.md

   Result = "This is a "
 ```
-## Getsubstring
-`Returns a part of the string in the middle specified by start and end points`
+## Getsubstring - Returns a part of the string in the middle specified by start and end points
 ```
   POST /getsubstring
 ```